 - Bastard strangles is when the infection travels to other places in the body like the brain, stomach, or lungs.
 The lymph nodes in those areas can then rupture with fatal results.

 - Horses generally recover in about three weeks but stay contagious for up to six weeks or more.
-But a horse may also become a carrier, carrying the infection in its glands, and potentially infecting any other horse that comes in contact with it.
+But a horse may also carry the infection in its glands, and can potentially infect any horses that come in contact with it.

 There are several other problems that can occur that are worrisome but not necessarily fatal.
-These include inflammation of the heart muscle, anemia, tissue inflammation, and paralysis of the throat muscles that can cause roaring—loud raspy breathing when the horse is working hard.
+These include inflammation of the heart muscle, anemia, tissue inflammation, and paralysis of the throat muscles that can cause roaring, or loud raspy breathing when the horse is working hard.

 Causes of Strangles

-Strangles is caused by an easily transmissible bacterium called Streptococcus equi.
-The bacteria can easily be carried from horse to horse, by human hands and clothing, brushes, and buckets and can persist on stable surfaces for weeks.
+The Streptococcus equi bacteria can easily be carried from horse to horse, by human hands and clothing, brushes, and buckets and can persist on stable surfaces for weeks.
 Young horses are more susceptible to strangles than mature horses over five years of age, although horses can contract strangles at any age, especially if their immune system is already weakened.
 Because the bacteria is so easily transmissible, one horse can quickly infect a whole stable, or one horse at a horse show can spread the illness more widely.
 Any environment where horses are coming and going frequently is ideal for the spread of strangles.

-Strangles can be easily diagnosed by a veterinarian by testing the nasal mucus.
-If it is possible to catch the illness in its very early stages, penicillin can be administered with good results.
+Strangles can be easily diagnosed by a veterinarian, who will test the nasal mucus.
+If the illness is caught in its very early stages, penicillin can be administered with good results.
 However, as the illness progresses, antibiotics are less effective and may even cause complications such as bastard strangles.
 With or without antibiotics, good care that includes scrupulous hygiene is essential.
 Any burst lymph nodes should be allowed to drain and cleaned with the antiseptic recommended by your veterinarian.

-If a horse suspected to have strangles, quarantine is necessary.
+If a horse is suspected to have strangles, quarantine is necessary.
 Any new horse to a stable should be kept separate to make sure it has no diseases to pass along.
-Anything that comes in contact with a sick horse, equipment including feed and water buckets, brushes, blankets, human hands should be well cleaned.
+Anything that comes in contact with a sick horse should be well cleaned, including feed and water buckets, brushes, blankets, and human hands.